pyOpenSci/handbook/organization/employee-onboarding.md

 pyOpenSci staff may be added to one or more email groups to support their role as needed:

-- [admin@pyopensci.org](mailto:admin@pyopensci.org): used for administration tasks such as meetighns calls.
+- [admin@pyopensci.org](mailto:admin@pyopensci.org): used for administration tasks such as meeting calls.
 - [media@pyopensci.org](mailto:media@pyopensci.org): used for general social media work.

 ## Engaging with the community